 "As the French Revolution entered its worst days, sixteen Discalced Carmelites from the Monastery of the Incarnation in Compiegne offered their lives as a sacrifice to God, making reparation to him and imploring peace for the Church.
 On June 24, 1794, they were arrested and thrown into prison.
 Their happiness and resignation were so evident that those around them were also encouraged to draw strength from God's love.
 They were condemned to death for their fidelity to the Church and their religious life and for their devotion to the Sacred Heart of Jesus and Mary.
 Singing hymns, and having renewed their vows before the Superior, Teresa of St. Augustine, they were put to death in Paris on July 17, 1794."

-The story is the triumph of grace over nature.
-It is the story of how Sr. Blanche, a fear-ridden woman, ended up choosing death over freedom because she was given the strength for it in the end.
+The story was the triumph of grace over nature.
+It was the story of how Sr. Blanche, a fear-ridden woman, ended up choosing death over freedom because she was given the strength for it in the end.
 Courage is not the absence of fear but embracing the object feared with the end result of overcoming it.
-It is the story of how God accomplishes great things in simple and obscure women who never sought to win the crown of martyrdom but succeeded in obtaining it.
+It was the story of how God accomplished great things in simple and obscure women who never sought to win the crown of martyrdom but succeeded in obtaining it.
 The Reign of Terror ended a few days after the execution of the Carmelites.
 We know for certain that their sacrifice was well received by Almighty God and bore fruit for France and the Church.

 You can buy the book "To Quell the Terror" by William Bush and distributed by Institute of Carmelite Studies Publications https://www.icspublications.org/